opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 ## Work- to status-based

-When switching from Work-based to Status-based mode, there are two cases to consider:

-- If all three values (Work, Remaining work and %&nbsp;Complete) existed pre-switch:
-	- The previous value for %&nbsp;Complete will be replaced by the %&nbsp;Complete value associated with the current status of that work package.
+When switching from Work-based to Status-based mode, the previous value for %&nbsp;Complete will be replaced by the the %&nbsp;Complete value associated with the current status of that work package.
+Then there are two cases to consider:

-	- Work will be retained
-	- Remaining work will be re-calculated based on the other two values
+- If Work was previously set, it will be retained and Remaining work will be re-calculated based on the other two values
-- If none of the three values existed pre-switch:
-	- %&nbsp;Complete field will be replaced with the value associated with the current status of that work package
-	- Work will remain empty
-	- Remaining work will remain empty
+- If Work was previously empty, then Work and Remaining work will remain empty